Temka0994/scheduler-api/README.md

-﻿# scheduler-api
+﻿# SchedulerApi
 This project was made to support email-notification-api.
-The project is using FastAPI as a backend framework and PostgreSQL as a database management system.
+The project is using FastAPI as a backend framework and MongoDB as a database management system.
 # Techonology Stack
 - Python 3.11;
 - FastAPI;